-The Guidance Counselor works to help the students develop academically, socially, emotionally and spiritually.
+The Guidance Counselors work to help the students develop academically, socially, emotionally and spiritually.
 Their responsibilities include: college planning, career information, testing, student personal concerns and problems in school, class scheduling, NCAA and NAIA Clearing House, credit checks and helping with credit deficiencies, parent consultations, and referrals to outside resources.
-Counselors have responsibility for all class levels.
-The Principal and the Assistant Principal of Student Life direct the activities of the guidance personnel.
+Counselors have responsibility for all four class levels.
+The Principal and the Dean of Student Services direct the activities of the guidance personnel.